 Religion in Costa Rica

 Although there were opposing opinions among clergy on the proclamation of the Independence in 1847, political tensions surrounding the movement were low due to Costa Rica’s geographic isolation and relative weakness of the traditional oligarchy.
-First Costa Rica constitutive law—‘Ley Fundamental’ declared Catholicism the official state religion and guaranteed its protection by the State.
-This was reconfirmed in the latter 1847 Constitution, prohibiting the practice of other religions at the same time, but recognized the right of other cults.
-In order to attract immigrants from Europe and the States, the Constitution was altered again in 1879, explicitly guaranteeing religious toleration.
+The first Costa Rica constitutive law—‘Ley Fundamental’—declared Catholicism the official state religion and guaranteed its protection by the State.
+This was reconfirmed in the latter 1847 Constitution, prohibiting the practice of other religions at the same time, but it recognized the right of other cults.
+In order to attract immigrants from Europe and the United States, the Constitution was altered again in 1879, explicitly guaranteeing religious toleration.

 The Diocese of Costa Rica was established in 1850, which further consolidated country’s independence.
-Catholicism was recognized as the official state religion in Costa Rica; Catholic education was guaranteed; State was obliged to assume financial support of the Church and assist in the propagation of the faith and acknowledged the Church’s right to possess and acquire property and establish monasteries.
+Catholicism was recognized as the official state religion in Costa Rica; Catholic education was guaranteed; the State was obliged to assume financial support of the Church and assist in the propagation of the faith; the Church’s right to possess and acquire property and establish monasteries was acknowledged.